chisophugis/lbd/source/globalvar.rst

 (add Cpu0ISD::Hi (Cpu0II::MO_ABS_HI), Cpu0ISD::Lo(Cpu0II::MO_ABS_LO)) and
 Offset = Constant<8>.
-After set Base and Offset, the load DAG will translate the global address date.day into machine instruction “lw $r1, 8($r2)” in Instruction Selection stage.
+After set Base and Offset, the load DAG will translate the global address date.day into machine instruction “ld $r1, 8($r2)” in Instruction Selection stage.

-5/2/Cpu0 include these changes as above, you can run it with ch5_2.cpp to get the correct generated instruction “lw $r1, 8($r2)” for date.day access.
+5/2/Cpu0 include these changes as above, you can run it with ch5_2.cpp to get the correct generated instruction “ld $r1, 8($r2)” for date.day access.

 Operator “not” !
 -----------------